tarka/proxeny/README.md

 active development.
 It should not be considered production-ready and no warranty is expressed or implied.

+Only Linux is currently supported (x86_64 and Arm64).
+Testing for other platforms is welcome.

 ## Features

 ### Current features

-- **Reverse Proxy**: Route traffic to multiple backend services based on URL contexts
+- **Multiple HTTP and HTTPS backend**: Route traffic to multiple backend services based on URL contexts
+- **Basic path rewriting**
 - **Dynamic Certificate Loading**: Externally provided TLS certificates are monitored and reloaded on update.
 - **ACME Support**: Automatic certificate issuance and renewal via ACME protocol; both HTTP and DNS types are supported.
 - **Multiple DNS Providers**: Multiple DNS providers for ACME are supported via the [zone-update](https://github.com/tarka/zone-update/) project.
 See that project for a list of supported providers.
+- **Virtual hosts**.

 ### Possible Future Features

 The following may be implemented at some point depending on interest and resources.

-- Static file serving.
+- Static files.
 - TLS-ALPN-01 ACME support.
-- Virtual host support.
 - Prometheus stats.

+### Todos

+- Automated functional/integration testing

 ## Installation

+### Release Binaries

+Tarballs are available on the [Github release page](https://github.com/tarka/vicarian/releases).
+These contain binaries, documentation, example configuration files, and an example systemd configuration.

 ### Install from crates.io